 - Get a job.
 If your schedule allows, try to get a part-time job after school, on weekends, or during the summer.
 It will teach you responsibility, all-important time management skills, and maybe even valuable transferable skills.
 Plus, it’ll put a few bucks in your pocket.

 - Start researching college costs, such as tuition, books, room, and board.
 Then look into financial aid options like scholarships, grants, and loans—some of which you can apply for as a sophomore in high school (maybe even as a freshman!).
-College financial aid can be complicated, so becoming familiar with the process early will make things easier when you’re a senior, so it’s not all coming at you at once.
-If you are eligible to apply for any financial assistance now, even better.
+College financial aid can be complicated, but becoming familiar with the process early will make things easier when you’re a senior, so it’s not all coming at you at once.
+If you're eligible to apply for any financial assistance now, even better.
 And if not, looking at college costs might inspire you to save some of what you earn, if/when you get that job we mentioned…

 - Start thinking about your future.
 You still have time to decide, but it’s often helpful to start thinking about what makes you happy and what your future goals might be as a sophomore.
-What might you want to do with your life and what's the best way to get there?
+What might you want to do with your life, and what's the best way to get there?
 A traditional four-year college isn't for everyone.
 Perhaps a two-year trade school or community college is the right choice for you.
 Even though your choices may change (a lot) by the time you actually apply senior year of high school, thinking about these things now can help take some of the pressure off later.
 Again, it helps ease you into the college search process.

 Junior year of high school

 - Take standardized tests (ACT/SAT).
 There used to be a lot of emphasis on SAT and ACT scores in order to get into college.
 Luckily, today most colleges and universities assess each applicant's high school career as a whole—grades, course rigor, and extracurricular activities as well as test scores.
-In fact, hundreds of colleges have made standardized tests optional!
+In fact, many colleges have made standardized tests optional!
 But as tempting as it may be to skip these pesky tests, it's still a good idea to take them, just in case you decide to apply to a college or university that isn’t test optional.
-And if you take these tests sooner rather than later, you’ll have more time for a retake, if you want to do that.
+And if you take these tests sooner rather than later, you’ll have more time for a retake if you want to do that.

 - Plan to take AP courses as a junior if your high school allows them.
 College admission folks really appreciate it when students take challenging classes like this.
 They’ll show you’re invested in your education, and they’ll give you a taste of the workload you can expect in college.
 Since they’re often weighted, they could also help boost your GPA, which is nice!
-Finally, and perhaps best of all, if you score high enough, you may be able to get college credit and/or test out of intro college classes—and that can save you time and money in the long run.
+Finally, and perhaps best of all, if you score high enough on your AP Tests, you may be able to get college credit and/or test out of intro college classes—and that can save you time and money in the long run.

 - Start researching colleges in general.
 There’s really no such thing as knowing too much about a college before you apply—or commit several years and thousands of dollars to it.
 And starting your college research junior year gives you time to make a thoughtful, informed decision.
-(And if you need help, just use our Ultimate Guide to the College Search!)
+(If you need help, just use our Ultimate Guide to the College Search!)

 - Sign up for dual enrollment classes with your local four-year school or community college if they’re offered.
 This shows you're serious about your future, and it's a great way to earn credits (and save money!) before you even start college.